 All Members of the Council and senior officers (members of the corporate leadership team) are in positions of significant influence over the Council's financial and operating policies.
 Related parties include all such persons and close family members.
-Employees are required by the officers' code of conduct to declare any financial or non financial interests which could conflict with those of the Council.
-Such declarations are registered with the Head of Democratic and Partnership Services.
-There are no circumstances or material transactions requiring disclosure.

 Members are under a statutory duty to disclose specific personal financial interests.
 These are registered and available for public inspection on the Council's website.
 Members are also required to disclose financial and other interests in matters being considered at meetings at which they are present.
 The purpose of such disclosure is to prevent them from taking part in discussions and decisions where there is any potential conflict of interest.